-As discussed in the last subsection, the MAB problem mainly consists of agents, actions, rewards, and contexts as in a contextual bandit problem.
-An agent aims to maximize its cumulative rewards by taking appropriate actions from the action set in a given period of time.
-Regarding the next-RSU prediction based proactive caching in vehicular networks, an RSU assists a vehicle to successfully hit the content that was previously being transmitted.
+- 1) Mapping proactive caching to MAB problems: As discussed in the last subsection, a MAB problem is composed of action set, rewards and agent as well as context in a contextual bandit problem.
+Here, an agent aims to maximize its cumulative rewards by taking appropriate actions from the action set in a given period time.
+Regarding the next-RSU proactive caching scenario in vehicular networks, a RSU assists a vehicle to successfully hit the content that was previously being transmitted.
 They resemble each other in terms of node selection and success or failure (reward).
-Therefore, we model this problem as a MAB problem using the following mappings:

-- RSUs as bandit learning agents: Any RSU in the vehicular network acts as a learning agent, and its neighboring RSUs are equivalent to its actions.
+Therefore, we model the pre-caching problem as a MAB problem using the following mappings: - RSU as bandit learning agent: Any RSU in the vehicular network acts as a learning agent, and its neighboring RSUs are equivalent to its actions.
 Predicting the next RSU as a proactive caching node is actually making a decision on one of the agent RSU's neighbors. - Stateless RSU: In general, the state of a reinforcement learning agent is associated with the environment.
-Since the interaction of an RSU with the vehicular environment can be extremely dynamic and complicated to represent, the single-state feature of MAB resolves this problem.
-In other words, an agent RSU is single-state or stateless which means that it does not transfer to a new state by taking an action. - Action selection as next RSU prediction: The agent RSU will either exploit its current knowledge to select the greedy action/neighbor or explore other non-greedy actions that may return a higher reward depending on the exploration-exploitation scheme adopted. - Reward generation: When handover happens, the system will return a reward to the previous agent RSU.
-This is achieved by determining whether there is pre-cached content in the RSU after the handover, or alternatively whether the RSU is the previously predicted one.
+Since the interaction of a RSU with the vehicular environment can be extremely dynamic and complicated to represent, the single state feature of MAB resolves this problem.
+In other words, an agent RSU is single state or stateless which means that it does not transfer to a new state by taking an action. - Action selection as next RSU prediction: The agent RSU will either exploit its current knowledge to select the greedy action/neighbor or explore other non-greedy actions that may return a higher reward depending on the exploration-exploitation scheme adopted. - Reward generation: When handover happens, the system will return a reward to the previous agent RSU.
+This is achieved by determining whether there is pre-cached content in the RSU after the handover, or alternatively

+- whether the RSU is the previously predicted one.
 The reward in return helps an agent RSU compute the estimated values of its actions. - Previous RSU as context: The agent RSU may also make use of contexts for its action selection as in a contextual bandit problem.
 By identifying the previous RSUs that the visiting vehicles coming from as contexts, it can map such contexts into various bandit tasks and perform more effective learning.
-Technical details about the contextual information will be discussed shortly.
+Technical details about the contextual information will be covered shortly.

-In a vehicular network with multiple RSUs, the problem becomes a Multi-agent Multi-armed bandit (MAMAB) problem where each individual RSU is an independent player and learns its own best action or best policy.
-On this basis, we designed two algorithms to address mobility-prediction based proactive caching: non-contextual MAB and contextual MAB.
+In a vehicular system with multiple RSUs, the problem becomes a multi-player, multi-armed bandit problem where each individual RSU is an independent player and learns its own best action or best policy.
+On this basis, we designed two algorithms to address proactive caching: non-contextual (Bernoulli) MAB and contextual MAB, and the detailed design will be elaborated in the following subsection.

-2) ADDRESS PROACTIVE CACHING WITH BANDIT LEARNING We will elaborate on the two bandit learning algorithms that address proactive caching from three aspects: action selection and value estimation, reward function, and context information.

-a) Action selection and value estimation Two critical elements in MAB problems are action selection and action value update.
-Given the estimated action values Q(a) of actions in action set \mathcal{A} , the ε -greedy method is used to make a selection: the best action is selected with probability $1-\epsilon$; otherwise, actions will be selected randomly with a small probability ε regardless of their action values, as demonstrated in Equation (2) where A_t is the predicted action at timestep t.
+- 2) Addressing Proactive Caching with bandit learning: We will elaborate the two bandit learning algorithms that address proactive caching from three aspects: action selection and value estimation, reward function, and context information. - a) Action selection and value estimation Two critical elements in MAB problems are action selection and action value update.
+Given the estimated action values Q(a) of actions in \mathcal{A} , the ε -greedy method is used to make a selection: the best action is selected with probability of $1-\epsilon$; otherwise, actions will be selected randomly with a small probability ε regardless of their action values.